Tver Oblast

 Tver Oblast is a region of lakes, such as Seliger and Brosno.
 Much of the remaining area is occupied by the Valdai Hills, where the Volga, the Western Dvina, and the Dnieper have their source.

 Tver Oblast is one of the tourist regions of Russia with a modern tourist infrastructure.
-There are also many historic towns: Torzhok, Toropets, Zubtsov, Kashin, Vyshny Volochyok, and Kalyazin.
-The oldest of these is Rzhev, primarily known for the Battles of Rzhev in World War II.
-Staritsa was the seat of the last appanage principality in Russia.
-Ostashkov is a major tourist center.
+There are many historic towns, such as Torzhok, Zubtsov, Kashin, Vyshny Volochyok, and Kalyazin.
+The oldest of these is Rzhev, primarily known for the Battles of Rzhev in World War II and the Rzhev Memorial.
+Staritsa was the seat of the last appanage principality in Russia, while Ostashkov, located on lake Seliger, is a major center of recreational and nature tourism.

 Geography

 Tver Oblast is located in the west of the middle part of the East European Plain.
 It stretches for 260 km from north to south and 450 km from west to east.
 The area borders Yaroslavl Oblast in the east, Vologda Oblast in the northeast, Novgorod Oblast in the northwest and north, Moscow in the southeast, Smolensk Oblast in the southwest, and Pskov Oblast in the west.

 The area of Tver Oblast is 84201 km2, the 38th of 85 subjects.
-This is 0.49% of the territory of Russia.
-It is the largest territory (by area) of the Central Federal District.
+This accounts for 0.49% of the territory of Russia, and it is the largest territory (by area) of the Central Federal District.

 Relief

 Tver Oblast as a whole is characterized by flat terrain with alternating lowlands and highlands due to its location in the East European Plain.
 In the western part of the province, occupying about one-third of its area is Valdai Hills, with elevations of 200–300 m above sea level.
-It is surrounded by depressions, lowlands have a height of 100–150 m highest point of the area has a height of 347 m, is located on a hill Tsninsky (The top of the Valdai).
-The low point (61 m) - the extreme north-west area of the river's edge Kunya (Кунья) on the border with the Novgorod Oblast.
+It is surrounded by depressions, lowlands, and has a height of 100–150 m.
+The highest point of the area has a height of 347 m and is located on the hill Tsninsky (The top of the Valdai).
+The lowest point (61 m) – the extreme north-west area of the river's edge Kunya (Кунья) on the border with the Novgorod Oblast.

 Natural resources

 Minerals discovered and developed in the Tver Oblast are mainly deposits of ancient seas, lakes and swamps, and partly a consequence of glaciers (clastic rocks).

-Minerals of industrial importance are the seams of brown coal Moscow coal basin.
+Minerals of industrial importance are the seams of brown coal, which form part of the Moscow coal basin.
 The largest deposit is Bolshoy Nelidovskiy, which gave between 1948 and 1996 about 21 million tons.

 Widespread powerful peat deposits totaling 15.4 billion m³.
 The estimated reserves of peat are 2.051 billion tonnes, representing approximately 7% of the stock of European Russia.
 On an industrial scale mastered 43 peat deposits with a total area of about 300 hectares, the main exploited stocks are concentrated in five fields located in the central and southern parts of the oblast.
 From 1971 to 1999, has developed more than 44 million tons of peat.